Procedure 7.3.3 Purchasing Cards

 - Food and nonalcoholic beverages for members of athletic teams.

-- Food and nonalcoholic beverages for student activities that will be paid for with student activity funds in compliance with system and institution procedures.
+- Food and nonalcoholic beverages for student activities, including travel, in compliance with system and institution procedures.

 - Food and nonalcoholic beverages for business meetings.
 Parameters for food and beverages at business meetings are set out in System Procedure 5.20.1, Part 2, subd.
 C, paragraphs (1), (2), (4), (5), (6), (7), Special Expenses.